bravoserver/bravo/README.rst

 Why did you make design decision <X>?
  There's an entire page dedicated to this in the documentation.
 Look at docs/philosophy.rst or http://mostawesomedude.github.com/bravo/philosophy.html.

+It doesn't install?
+Okay, maybe it installed, but I'm having issues!
+ On Freenode IRC (irc.freenode.net), #bravo is dedicated to Bravo development and assistance, and #mcdevs is a more general channel for all custom Minecraft development.
+You can generally get help from those channels.
+If you think you have found a bug, you can directly report it on the Github issue tracker as well.

 Who are you guys, anyway?
  Corbin Simpson (MostAwesomeDude) is the main coder.
 Derrick Dymock (Ac-town)